streetcomplete/StreetComplete/README.md

 From the point of view of targeting a first functional release on Google Play, not from what I plan for it later...

-* Many more "recipies" (aka "quests") for incomplete data and forms to complete this data
+* More "recipies" (aka "quests") for incomplete data and forms to complete this data
-* Data economic quest download and changes upload behavior

 ## Contributing